booleanbites/houzi-doc/_docs/tools/social_signon.md

 - iOS: `Project_HOME > ios > Runner > GoogleServices-Info.plist`

-For iOS you need to provide a URL scheme for Google Sign On, open the `GoogleService-Info.plist` configuration file, and look for the `REVERSED_CLIENT_ID` key.
+For iOS you need to provide a URL scheme for Google sign in, open the `GoogleService-Info.plist` configuration file, and look for the `REVERSED_CLIENT_ID` key.
 Copy the value of that key, and paste it into the URL Schemes box on the configuration page

 `Project_HOME > ios > Runner > Info Tab > URL Types section > Google Login Scheme`

-On completing above mentioned steps, google sign on is functional.(No additional work is required).
+On completing above mentioned steps, google sign in is functional.(No additional work is required).

 You might need to copy your PlayStore sha1 in your firebase as well to get the google login working.

-### Apple Sign On
+### Apple sign in
-Integrate Apple Sign on by following:
+Integrate Apple sign in by following:
 [sign_in_with_apple | Flutter Package (pub.dev)](https://pub.dev/packages/sign_in_with_apple#integration)

 You can skip the Android and Web sections.

-After integrating, go to `Project_HOME > packages > houzi_package > lib > common > constants.dart` and look for `APPLE_SIGN_ON_CLIENT_ID` add `APPLE_SIGN_ON_REDIRECT_URI`.
+If you want to enable Android, then follow the steps in library guide and then go to `Project_HOME > packages > houzi_package > lib > common > constants.dart` and look for `APPLE_SIGN_ON_CLIENT_ID` add `APPLE_SIGN_ON_REDIRECT_URI`.
 Replace their values with your own Service ID and Redirect Uri.

+> These constants not needed if you just want to enable Apple sign in for iOS only.

-### Facebook Sign On
+### Facebook sign in
-For Facebook signOn, first you need to register as a Facebook developer.
+For Facebook sign in, first you need to register as a Facebook developer.
 Follow this link: https://developers.facebook.com/docs/development/register/

 Then you have to create an app.
 Follow this link: